 Being able to trust the contractor you select is key to getting a quality and lasting roof.
 It’s also great for peace-of-mind, being able to relax while knowing that your home is in good hands.

-With so many nightmare stories out there featuring shady roofing contractors, you want to insure the company you hire operates ethically, safely, diligently, and in accordance with manufacturer standards in order to avoid voiding any warranties on the roofing materials they use.
+With so many nightmare stories due to shady roofing contractors, you want to insure the company you hire operates ethically, safely, diligently, and in accordance with manufacturer standards in order to avoid voiding any warranties on the roofing materials they use.

 5 Re-Roofing to Avoid Getting Ripped Off